Somebody Call 2014—This "Tumblr" Hair Trend Is Officially Back for Spring

 Shop the Trend

-Those with color-treated hair will want to load up on buttery, shine-inducing hair masks, like this nourishing three-minute number.
+Those with colour-treated hair will want to load up on buttery, shine-inducing hair masks, like this nourishing and repairing number.

 I will always rake this styling cream through my strands before a blow-dry.
 The end result is always smooth, shiny, and frizz-free.

-This isn't your average box dye!
-For those who want to try ombré hair at home (without too much of a commitment), this ammonia-free, zero-lift demi-permanent hair color is your best bet.

 Dye harms the hair (no matter how you slice it), so a strengthening treatment is a must-have.
-This one from Garnier made my strands feel exponentially softer after just one use.
+This one made my strands feel exponentially softer after just one use.

-I also love this new healing serum from Pureology, which repairs up to 99% of virgin-like strength.
-It's also great to use before a blowout since it boasts heat protection up to 450°F.

-Scalp buildup can totally sabotage glossy, bouncy lengths.
-Don't sleep on Nutrafol's topical formulas!
-This AHA-infused solution is a must for your "everything" showers.

-At-home hair glosses have never been more sophisticated in 2025, and this treatment from Nous is one of the most salon-like I've tried.

 You'll be floored by how quickly this treatment resuscitates dull, dry hair.
-My boss Erin Jahns also considers herself a major fan.
+It's one of the best hair glosses the Who What Wear team have tried.

-Okay, I wasn't sure about this shampoo-conditioner duo at first, but I was pleasantly surprised by how much brighter my highlighted hair appeared after just one wash!
-Both formulas also smell amazing, which is definitely a perk.
+I was pleasantly surprised by how much brighter my highlighted hair appeared after just one wash!
+This set leaves hair silky smooth with a glassy shine that enhances any ombré look.

 Half glossing treatment, half bond-builder, this formula from JVN does it all—and in 60 seconds.
 I am admittedly very impatient when it comes to hair masks, so this is a personal staple.